 Degree Residency Requirements

-Our accrediting body, the Association of Theological Schools, allows us to offer three master’s degrees as a combination of on-campus and distance-learning options.
+Our accrediting body, the Association of Theological Schools, allows us to offer all four of our master’s degrees as a combination of on-campus and distance-learning options.
 One-third of each degree’s credit hours must be earned through courses taken on our Chicago campus; no degree from North Park Theological Seminary can be completely fully online.